 OpenFDA is the first innovation created by Taha Kass-Hout, MD, MS, upon joining FDA as the first Chief Health Information Officer in March 2013.
 The goal of the project is to create easy access to public data, to create a new level of openness and accountability, to ensure the privacy and security of public FDA data, and ultimately to educate the public and save lives.
 The concept was to index high-value, high priority and scalable public-access data, format and document that data in developer and consumer-friendly standards, and make that data available via a public-access portal that enables developers to quickly and easily use it in applications.
 Dr. Kass-Hout launched the project by obtaining a Presidential Innovation Fellow to focus on policy and programmatic issues in July 2013.
 The public cloud environment was determined in September 2013, and Dr. Kass-Hout's team solicited agency and user input into policies, first priority datasets, and desirable technical characteristics of openFDA.
 All the project milestones were met despite the government shutdown.

-OpenFDA launched in Beta mode on June 2, 2014, at https://open.fda.gov.
+OpenFDA launched on June 2, 2014, at https://open.fda.gov.
 It features an open user community for sharing open source code, examples, and ideas.
 By September 2014, medical device reports, enforcement reports, and drug adverse event reports were available, and every mention of a drug in those reports was automatically augmented with full data from various drug datasets, including codes and label information.

 Since its launch, several new datasets have been added to openFDA.
 For more information about the new datasets, please review the openFDA Updates webpage accessible via this hyperlink: https://open.fda.gov/about/updates/.
 Also, since its launch, openFDA has been visited by tens of thousands of entities from around the globe and is used by several websites.